DVLA delays took Leighton Buzzard HGV driver off the road

 On September 6 he received a letter from the DVLA saying because of his age they needed a form filling in from his GP but he could continue to drive while his licence was being processed.

-But a month later, despite Khalid chasing the DVLA and his GP's surgery the necessary form had still not been sorted and this week his company stood him down until his licence could be renewed.
+But a month later, despite Khalid chasing the DVLA and his GP surgery, the necessary form had still not been sorted and this week his company XPO Logistics stood him down until his licence could be renewed.

 Khalid, who regularly works six days a week, said a mixture of Brexit and Covid was to blame for the HGV shortage and bureaucracy was a big problem.